-The SpotOn Fence Dog Boundary Training Plan
+Dog Boundary Training Plan

 Why SpotOn dog training works

 The first tone, the alert tone, tells the dog they are at the edge of their fence.
-Using this program, you'll train them to return to the center of the fence when they hear it.
-This tone is played when approaching the fence boundary as well as when a dog leaves and returns home.
+The SpotOn training program will train them to return to the center of the fence when they hear it.
+A second tone, the warning tone is harsher and is played just before a vibration or correction is issued at the boundary.

 Mastering the tones means static correction becomes a true last resort.
 Dog boundary training will also make it easier for your dog to learn his or her boundaries in new places.

 All dogs are different, so don’t worry if it takes a little longer than expected to train your dog to the boundary lines.
 Keep training sessions quick and fun.
 It’s less stressful on you and your dog!
-If you run into trouble, we are here to help!

-First, learn how to set static correction
+Next, learn how to set static correction.

 You won’t need static correction right away but it’s good to understand how it works and how to find the right level for your dog when you are ready to introduce it.

-Now you can drop the leash, and spend time outside with your dog to be sure you are close by while he gets used to the GPS dog fence.
-Once you and your pup are comfortable, he can live life unleashed!
+Now you can drop the leash, and spend time outside with your dog while she gets used to the GPS dog fence.
+Once you and your pup are comfortable, she can live life unleashed!

 - Observe the dog off-leash for a few days near the boundary.